PankajVirendraModi/9th-Resume-Challenge/ad-hoc-requests.md

 | P14          | Atiq_waterproof_Immersion_Rod | 1020      |

 > [!IMPORTANT]
-The above query and output table(question no 01) shows the product name, category, and base price for two products: Atiq_Double_Bedsheet_set and Atiq_waterproof_Immersion_Rod.
-The purpose of this analysis is to compare the base prices of these two products.
-The main finding is:
+The above query and output table(question no 01) shows the product name, category, and base price of products with a base price greater than 500 and that are featured in promo type of 'BOGOF':
-> * The Atiq_Double_Bedsheet_set product has a higher base price (1190) than the Atiq_waterproof_Immersion_Rod product (1020).
-Both products belong to different categories: Home Care and Home Appliances, respectively
+> * There are only two products that have a base price greater than 500 and are featured in promo type of ‘BOGOF’.
+> * These products are Atiq Double Bedsheet set and Atiq waterproof Immersion Rod.
+> * The base prices of these products are 1190 and 1020 respectively, The average base price of the products in the output is 1105.

 <br><br>
 ## 2. Generate a report that provides an overview of the number of stores in each city.
 The results will be sorted in descending order of store counts.(dim_stores)